b-thorne/torch-planck2018-lite/README.md

 # Torch Planck 2018 Lite

-Torch Planck 2018 Lite is a PyTorch implementation of the Planck 2018 Lite likelihood for the Cosmic Microwave Background (CMB) power spectra.
+`torchplite` is a PyTorch implementation of the Planck 2018 Lite likelihood for the Cosmic Microwave Background (CMB) power spectra.
 This package provides a convenient and efficient way to compute the log-likelihood of CMB power spectra given a cosmological model.

 ## Installation

-You can install Torch Planck 2018 Lite via pip from PyPI:
+You can install `torchplite` via pip from PyPI:

 ```
 pip install torch-planck2018-lite